atp800/wildatlas/src/content/travel/reef-safe-sunscreens.md

   Available at: <https://amzn.eu/d/cR61HnA>

 **Best Sunscreen for Dark Skin:** Black Girl Sunscreen
-  With standard, matter, hybrid and child specific options, these mineral sunscreens were formulated by and for people with darker skin tones to avoid a white cast.
+  With standard, matt, hybrid and child specific options, these mineral sunscreens were formulated by and for people with darker skin tones to avoid a white cast.
   Available at: <https://www.naturalisticproducts.co.uk/collections/black-girl-sunscreen>

 **Best Face Sunscreen:** CeraVe Moisturizing Mineral Sunscreen Face Sheer Tint
   The tint in this does a great job at preventing any white residue, and it has TONS of great reviews.
 It’s particularly good for dry skin, but is lightweight and works well on oily and combination faces too.
 There is a body version but I struggled to find anywhere to buy it, annoyingly.
 There’s nothing stopping you using this all over other than cost though.
   Available at: <hhttps://amzn.eu/d/57wtyHe>

 **Best Premium Sunscreen:** Paula’s Choice Super-Light Wrinkle Defense SPF 30
-  Again, this is mineral-based option is more a face-specific one.
+  Again, this mineral-based option is more a face-specific one.
 It says for combination to oily skin, but honestly it’s great for all skin types.
-It leaves a really nice matte finish and aims to reduce the appearance of existing wrinkles too.
+It leaves a really nice matt finish and also aims to reduce the appearance of existing wrinkles too.
 It _is_ a bit expensive though.
   Available at: <https://amzn.eu/d/2iLfS6X>

 **Best Next Generation Sunscreen (and if you don’t like mineral sunscreens):** Bioderma Photoderm Aquafluide SPF 50+